Blog

 Aspiration Pneumonia

-Dysphagia can cause lead to aspiration pneumonia when food or liquid is breathed into the airways or lungs instead of being swallowed and cause infection of the lung tissue.2,5
+Dysphagia can cause lead to aspiration pneumonia when food or liquid is breathed into the airways or lungs instead of being swallowed into the esophagus, contributing to inflammation and/or infection.

 Emphysema

-Multiple reports show emphysema in patients with eating disorders, regardless of smoking history.
+Some studies suggest emphysema can develop in patients with eating disorders, regardless of smoking history.
 In emphysema, the lungs' alveoli (air sacs) are damaged, causing them to rupture and create a larger space instead of the typical, smaller spaces.
-This reduces the surface area available for gas exchange, causing shortness of breath, coughing, and fatigue.5,13,15
+This reduces the surface area available for gas exchange, causing shortness of breath, coughing, and fatigue.

 Pneumothorax

-Being malnourished increases the risk for collapse of the lung with surrounding air, or pneumothorax.
-Both those who restrictor and purge seem to be at risk for this condition.
-Pneumothorax presents with shortness of breath and chest pain.
+Being malnourished increases the risk for collapse of the lung, or pneumothorax.
+Both those who restrict and purge seem to be at risk for this condition.
+Pneumothorax typically presents with shortness of breath and chest pain.

 Hepatic Complications